About Growing Marijuana Outdoors

 Find the right spot

-Your Plants need 4 – 6 hours direct Sunlight per day.
+Your Plants need at least 4 – 6 hours direct Sunlight per day.
+The more light, the more weight you’ll get at the end.

 The grow spot should be well hidden.
 And keep in mind that you might need to bring water in case its a dry summer.